10 Tips for Transferring to a Four-Year College

 But, if your ultimate goal is to earn a bachelor’s degree, you will have to transfer to a four-year institution at some point.
 Here are some tips to help smooth your transition from a two-year school to a four-year school.

-1. Talk to an academic advisor.
+1. Talk to an academic advisor

 Academic advisors can help you figure out an optimum path for reaching your goals.
 If those goals include transfer, be sure to talk to a professional transfer advisor.
 Such advisors will be familiar with any articulation agreements between your current two-year college (known as your “home institution”) and the school to which you plan to transfer (your “transfer institution”).
-An articulation agreement is a formalized arrangement wherein the two schools will accept each other’s transferred classes and which details how they will address students’ transition challenges.
+An articulation agreement is a formalized arrangement which provides that the two schools will accept each other’s transferred classes and which details how they will address students’ transition challenges.

-You should visit with a transfer advisor at your four-year institution at least one semester before you expect to transfer.
+You should visit with a transfer advisor at the four-year institution at least one semester before you expect to transfer.
 Make sure that the advisor you are talking to is an academic advisor, not a faculty advisor.
 Faculty advisors can give great advice about careers, classes, and jobs; but when you want advice about transferring, see an academic advisor who is aware of the intricacies of transfer.

-2. Ask lots of questions.
+2. Ask lots of questions